YunaBraska/java-info-action/README.md

 This is a parser, it won't run any gradle/maven command as these commands are really expensive in time and requirements.

-It also creates some pre-generated commends dependent on wrapper, and OS. e.g. gradle, gradlew, gradle.bat
+It also creates some pre-generated commends dependent on the build tool and OS. e.g. gradle, gradlew, gradle.bat

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?hosted_button_id=HFHFUT3G6TZF6)